sphars/php-shop/readme.md

 ```

 ## API
 There is a basic API for getting books and genres.
 See the table below for API calls.
 Status codes are indicated.
+[Postman docs](books.postman_collection.json)
 Usage: `{hostname}/api/{resource}`

 | Resource               | GET (Read) (200)                     | POST (Create) (201)   | PUT (Update) (200)       | DELETE (Delete) (204)    |